 “Art is something very playful and fun to us.
 If you take it too seriously and collect with a strict strategy, it’s less connected to your heart.”

-The Head of the Young Circle of the Pinakothek der Moderne, Julie Schemann, tells us about the process of acquiring work for the museum and her experience of running a contemporary art gallery in Berlin.
+The Head of the Young Circle of the Pinakothek der Moderne in Munich, Julie Schemann, tells us about the process of acquiring work for the museum and her experience of running a contemporary art gallery in Berlin.